zwave-js/zwave-js-ui/docs/guide/mqtt.md

 ### APIs

-This are the available apis:
+This are the available APIs:

-- All Zwave Clients scenes management methods if preceeded by a `_` will use the internal scenes management instead of Zwave-js scenes:
+- All Z-Wave Clients scene management methods preceeded by a `_` will use the internal scenes management instead of Z-Wave JS scenes:
   - `_createScene(label)`
   - `_removeScene(sceneId)`
   - `_setScenes(scenes[])`: Imports scenes Array in `scenes.json`